 Legend of the Wawel Dragon

-So you’ve seen the Wawel Dragon Statue, and you’ve seen dragons for sale in all Krakow’s souvenir shops, why?
+So you’ve seen the Wawel Dragon Statue, and you’ve seen dragons for sale in all of Krakow’s souvenir shops; why?
 What’s the story of the dragon?

 The dragon was ravenous and demanded food from the people.
 If they didn’t give them food, then the dragon would eat them.
 Needless to say, the whole city was terrified and begged the king for help.

 So, King Krakus declared that whoever defeats and kills the dragon can marry his daughter, Princess Wanda, and win the crown.

 Many brave men tried, but none of them succeeded.
 Until along came Skuba, a poor shoemaker with a cunning plan.
 He took a sheep’s skin and filled it with hay and sulphur, and fed it to the dragon.